danielptv/messaging-simulation/README.md

 middleware.
 The microservices are both implemented as Spring Boot applications.
 Below you can find explanations of some of their main aspects in terms of structure and implementation.

+To ensure code quality, the code can be linted using `gradle spotbugsmain checkstylemain`.

 **Apache Kafka** ─ Distributed messaging system.